J-F-Liu/knowledge/src/Math/linear_algebra.md

 # 线性代数 Linear Algebra

+The beauty of linear algebra is that many scientific and engineering problems can be modeled using numerical operations on vectors and matrices.
+Such as:

+- quantum mechanics
+- machine learning
+- computer graphics
+- computer vision

 An n-tuple of real numbers is called a **point** of $R^n$.

 When $n=1,R^1=R$.
 Geometrically, this is the number line.